Effect-TS/examples/starter/README.md

 ## Install & Run

-Run `npm install` and `npm run start` to start the `src/main.ts` program, to run the program in debug mode instead do `npm run debug`.
+Run `yarn install` and `yarn run start` to start the `src/main.ts` program, to run the program in debug mode instead do `yarn run debug`.